8 MIN READ

 Dealing With the Aftermath

-Encountering a rude customer can be a highly stressful experience, so it's important to take a breather afterwards.
+Encountering a rude customer can be a highly stressful experience, so it's important to take a breather afterward.
 If you can remember that very few of your customers behave in this way, you'll gain some valuable perspective.